MeetMagentoAcademy/magento2-training-resources/administration/part1.md

 2. Tap on each of section on left sidebar.
 (Sales, Products, Customers, Marketing...)
 3. Changing basic admin url (try to find a better way than this):

-Go to Stores=> Configuration=> Advanced => Admin => Admin Base URL
+Go to Stores => Configuration => Advanced => Admin => Admin Base URL

 Q: Where should i start?
 The best way to start learning magento admin panel is setting up basic store information.
-It's the simplest way to lear the logic why some confifuguration has in specific place in magento admin.
+It's the simplest way to lear the logic why some configuration has in specific place in magento admin.

 ## I. Basic store configuration.

-As all of you have the same magento store, that looks the same, it's nice to make it look diffrient, and takes first steps to set up and personalize your store.
+As all of you have the same magento store, that looks the same, it's nice to make it look different, and takes first steps to set up and personalize your store.

 **I. Setting up general store information**

-_Any store should have set up basic information about store like, store name or country where your stroe sell it's products_
+_Any store should have set up basic information about store like, store name or country where your store sell it's products_

 1. Choose your:
   * Store name